The Guardian Angel of Campo Cestio Cemetery in Rome

 Guardian angel of the Protestant Cemetery

-I have seen all kinds of grave stones before, but none as beautiful and emotive as this one.
+I have seen all kinds of gravestones before, but none are as beautiful and emotive as this one.
 The feeling coming out of this gravestone was pure despair and surrender.
 I felt as if this guardian angel had finally lost the battle it had fought for Emelyn Story.
-Now it was guarding her in her death.
+Now, it was guarding her in her death.

 I stood back away from her at first and took in the scene letting it settle on my heart and mind.
 As I walked up closer and examined the grave marker I about expected to see a tear coming from the angel’s eye.
 I circled her, I photographed her, and I wondered who Emelyn Story was and how she received such a beautiful tribute in her death.

-By far this was the most memorable piece of art that I’ve seen in Rome, Italy, or Europe.
+By far, this was the most memorable piece of art that I’ve seen in Rome, Italy, and Europe.
 I’m not sure why it touched me, but it did.

 I know I could probably research Emelyn and the angel, but I choose to let it remain a mystery.
 That way I left it how I found it; sometimes we don’t need to know everything about a person.